-If the license was revoked because of a DUI conviction or other drug/alcohol-related charge, the driver will need an updated Drug & Alcohol Evaluation.
+If the Illinois license was revoked because of a DUI conviction or other drug/alcohol-related charge, the driver will need an updated Drug & Alcohol Evaluation.
 They will be required to show proof of treatment, lifestyle changes, and control of any alcohol or drug abuse problems.
 They need to show that they have changed and are not at risk of getting another DUI.

-Secretary of State hearings can be very difficult.
+Illinois Secretary of State hearings can be very difficult.
 Questioning can last over an hour.
 The petitioner will be required to answer very specific, very detailed questions about their arrest(s) and their history.
 Additionally, they must provide an evaluation and supporting documentation that bolsters their case.

 While it is possible to have a successful hearing on your own, the vast majority will require a lawyer.
 Your lawyer will assist in the preparation, paperwork and questioning.
-If you require a Secretary of State hearing, we strongly recommend you contain an experienced lawyer to prepare and represent you at the hearing.
+If you require an Illinois Secretary of State hearing, we strongly recommend you contain an experienced lawyer to prepare and represent you at the hearing.

 The Illinois Secretary of State’s hearing process is extremely detailed and technical.
 This article does not even begin to cover all the possible scenarios and requirements.
 We recommend you contact a lawyer experienced with conducting hearings to discuss your specific situation.